French Provincial Louis XV Style Chair- Seller Shawnum On Ebay

 From my experience the three main buyers for French Provincial furniture.
 There are those who are looking for a set for their children, and the other market is the individual who is looking for additional furniture for their homes, and last but not least, there is the last buyer who turns furniture over for a profit.

 The first set of buyers are usually parents of toddlers who have outgrown their baby furniture, and are looking for something beautiful, but within a budget.
 Often times they are looking for something freshly painted, which looks like new.
-Sadly, ALL wood furniture is rare, which leads many people to craigslist, ebay and second hand shops which carry vintage quality furniture.
+Sadly, solid wood furniture can be hard to find, which leads many people to craigslist, ebay and second hand shops which carry vintage quality furniture.
 New parents enjoy the first time experience of decorating their children's rooms, so often times they want something nice, and not used and abused.

 In the past I would pick up french provincial dressers, paint them a cream, distress them, glaze them and resell them for around $280 for the typical french provincial dresser.
 9 drawer dressers I would price around $320-$340.
 These dressers were freshly painted and refinished.
 If you are selling a simple vintage dresser without the paint finishes, don't be afraid of pricing your furniture a little high, which gives you plenty of room to lower your price.
 Most new parents want a fresh creamy white set, than any other color.
 When I experimented with color at one point, I also noticed some of these buyers moved on to other pieces because they wanted white dressers, not colored pieces.

 The second buyer are people who are interested in decorating.
 They are looking for French, Swedish or cottage looking furniture to improve their homes.
 French furniture has been tremendously popular in all the current magazines.
-The problem is that most companies are producing contemporary furniture, because french furniture costs more money to reproduce.
 Since this furniture is not available at an affordable price point, it forces most people to buy it used.

 I have noticed that some cities have more french furniture than others.
 Port cities will have more french furniture than the middle of the United States.
 The bigger cities have a fair bit of nice looking antiques on their local craigslist, and within thrift stores, but every location will vary.
 Living in Washington DC, I found I really had to dig around for French Provincial sets, while living in Seattle, more sets would show up monthly.